-Mr. Cockwell is the Managing Director of Haliburton Forest & Wildlife Reserve, a private land stewardship company that owns 250,000 acres of timberland in central Ontario and operates four mid-sized hardwood sawmills, value-added manufacturing facilities including a biochar production facility, as well as a diverse ecotourism business.
-He is also principal of Macer, a private Ontario based company focused on acquiring, and holding for the long-term, shares of companies owning and operating forest and recreational properties.
-He is a Registered Professional Forester in Ontario, holds a B.Sc. in Forestry from the University of Toronto, and is a PhD Candidate at the same institution, with research interests focused on hardwood silviculture.
-Malcolm also serves as Chair & President of Forests Ontario, Director of the Ontario Forest Industries Association, and on Council of the Ontario Professional Foresters Association.
+Mr. Cockwell is the Managing Director of Haliburton Forest & Wildlife Reserve, a private land stewardship company that owns 250,000 acres of timberland in central Ontario and operates four hardwood sawmills, value-added manufacturing facilities including a biochar production facility, as well as a diverse ecotourism business.
+He is also principal of Macer, a private Ontario-based company focused on acquiring, and holding for the long-term, shares of companies owning and operating forest and recreational properties.
+He is a Registered Professional Forester, and earned a B.Sc. and PhD in forestry from the University of Toronto.
+Mr. Cockwell serves as Chair of Forests Ontario, Director of the Ontario Forest Industries Association, and on Council of the Ontario Professional Foresters Association.
+He is also a director of GreenGold Group AB, a Swedish timberland company with holdings across Europe.
 Mr. Cockwell is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Cockwell is a resident of Haliburton, Ontario, Canada.